RotterAxel/FoodOrderingWebsite/README.md

 # FoodOrderingWebsite
 A website that lets Employees order Food from the Company Cantina.
-This project was made for my personal Portfolio, for companies to asses my skills as a Full-Stack Web Developer.
+This project was made for my personal Portfolio, for companies to experience my skills as a Full-Stack Web Developer.
+I also challenged myself to only use Open Source and Free Solutions.

 FRONTEND | .